 C1 is a Christchurch institution, not only for its coffee, but also the pneumatic tubes they use to deliver food to your table.
 This backs on to another long-standing feature of the area, Alice in Videoland, which is home to a boutique cinema.

 Post-quake addition Stranges Lane offers not one, but three back-alley joints all producing great food, drink, and atmosphere.
 Try Orleans on a Wednesday over lunch for a shake + waffle deal that tempts even the most traditional of diners.

 5. Natural beauty

 You can’t beat a picnic in Hagley Park or Mona Vale on a good day, and both are walking distance from the city centre.
 The ongoing project to broaden the banks of the Avon means there are pockets of green alongside the river throughout the city which make a great place to stroll.
-Our top tip is snagging some food at the Container Mall then heading down to the water to sit and eat.
+Our top tip is snagging some food at a nearby food truck then heading down to the water to sit and eat.